Beethoven Symphony No. 7: the joyous work that Wagner called the 'apotheosis of the dance'

 After the titanic adventures in sound-colour, form and dramatic expression of Symphonies Nos 5 and 6, the Seventh might initially seem a return to safer, more classical ground.
 Except that Beethoven doesn’t really do ‘safer’ – not by this stage in his career, anyhow.

 But there’s nothing mad about the way Beethoven draws together the seemingly diverse dance rhythms in this work.
-Just over a minute into the substantial slow introduction, the woodwind intone a rhythmic pattern: DA de-de – in classical metric terms, a ‘dactyl’.
+Just a few minutes into the substantial slow introduction, the woodwind intone a rhythmic pattern: DA de-de – in classical metric terms, a ‘dactyl’.
+You'll hear it from around 4:05 in the clip below.

 Just before the end, for the first time ever in an orchestral work, Beethoven uses the marking ffffortississimo: ‘louder than as loud as possible’.
 There are times listening to this astonishing finale that one wonders if it wasn’t here that Stravinsky got the idea for the ‘Sacrificial Dance’ from the Rite of Spring – except that it is life, not death, that triumphs.